Dean's Student Travel Grant Program

 - GES will send notification of the award to the email address from which you submitted the application.

 - Checks may be picked up at the student's home department assuming documentation is provided at least 10 days working days prior.
 If you have elected direct deposit, then the payment will automatically go to the account number you designated.
+If you are already receiving fellowship stipend, the travel grant will be combined with your regularly scheduled payment.

 - Upon receiving notification of the award, students must submit confirmation of acceptance to the conference to Graduate Enrollment Services (GES).
 This may be done by sending a scanned copy of the acceptance letter or email notice to firstname.lastname@example.org; faxing a copy of the acceptance letter to GES at (212) 995-4557, or bringing a copy of the letter to GES at One-half Fifth Avenue.
 Be sure that the confirmation includes your name and UID number.
 If confirmation is not received by the Confirmation Deadline shown above, the award offer will be cancelled.